kmambo/kubernetes-pydantic-asyncio-client/docs/V1APIGroupList.md

 # V1APIGroupList

-APIGroupList is a list of APIGroup, to allow kubernetes_asyncio.clients to discover the API at /apis.
+APIGroupList is a list of APIGroup, to allow clients to discover the API at /apis.

 ## Properties